GabiSchaffzin/OpticalLetterSpacing.js/README.md

 The code uses a predetermined number of pixels on each side of each character to measure positive/negative space.
 Experiment with different values.
 In this example, it is 30px:

   $( "#page_header" ).opticalSpace(30);

+Note: since optical letterspacing on lowercase is usually a bad idea, you'll want to stick to uppercase text only here.